Zymbit-Docs/docs/content/bootware/troubleshooting/_index.md

 ### Troubleshooting tips and FAQ

-#### Modifications to SCM image from Standard Raspberry Pi OS Lite
+#### Supported Platforms and Operating Systems

-The following matrix of platforms and Operating Systems support Bootware™ 1.2:
+The following matrix of platforms and Operating Systems support Bootware 1.2:

 | Platform | Zymbit Module | OS Support |
 | ----- | ----- | ----- |